 Scoil Bhríde is a co-educational Junior School which caters for pupils from Junior Infants through to Second Class under the patronage of the Catholic Archbishop of Dublin.
 The school is subject to the Rules for National Schools of the Department of Education and Science.
 Pupils who complete their junior school education in Scoil Bhríde generally proceed to finish their primary education in Holy Trinity Senior National School.
 Scoil Bhríde is managed on behalf of the Patron and the Department by a board of management.

 This Admission Policy complies with the requirements of the Education Act 1998, the Education (Admission to Schools) Act 2018 and the Equal Status Act 2000.
 In drafting this policy, the board of management of the school has consulted with school staff, the school patron and with parents of children attending the school.

 This policy was approved by the school patron on 23rd January 2023.
 It is published on the school’s website and will be made available in hardcopy, on request, to any person who requests it.

 The relevant dates and timelines for Scoil Bhríde’s admission process are set out in the school’s annual admission notice which is published annually on the school’s website at least one week before the commencement of the admission process for the school year concerned.

 This policy must be read in conjunction with the annual admission notice for the school year concerned.

 The application form for admission is published on the school’s website and will be made available in hardcopy on request to any person who needs it.

-The Board of Management is bound by the Rules for National Schools which provides that pupils may only be enrolled from the age of 4 years and upwards (with the exception of children in the Early Intervention ASD Class who can enrol from the age of 3 years), though compulsory attendance does not apply until the age of 6 years
+The Board of Management is bound by the Rules for National Schools which provides that pupils may only be enrolled from the age of 4 years and upwards, though compulsory attendance does not apply until the age of 6 years